Benefits and financial support for carers

 Unpaid carers in Bedfordshire can benefit from an exclusive card scheme that gives them access to a range of discounts at some local and national businesses.

-Carers will be eligible for up to 20 per cent off standard rates when they show their photo identity card at more than 50 participating businesses including bakeries, restaurants, pharmacies, holistic treatments, beauty salons, clothes shops, taxis, as well as holidays and leisure.
+Carers will be eligible for up to 20 per cent off standard rates when they show their photo identity card at more than 60 participating businesses across Central Bedfordshire and Bedford Borough including bakeries, restaurants, pharmacies, holistic treatments, beauty salons, clothes shops, taxis, as well as holidays and leisure.

 The scheme is part of ongoing efforts to help unpaid carers save money and is offered by Carers in Bedfordshire (link opens in new window), with support from the council and the business community.